Scienziatopazzo/machine-learning/README.md

 # simple_perceptron
-A python module to run the Perceptron Learning Algorithm on n-dimensional datasets to approximate a function which maps points to either +1 or -1.
+A python module to run the Perceptron Learning Algorithm on n-dimensional datasets to solve classification problems.

+# linear_regression
+A python module to solve classification and regression problems using Linear Regression.
+Requires numpy.